webhintio/hint/docs/contributor-guide/development-environment.md

 Go to <https://github.com/sonarwhal/sonarwhal> and click the `Fork` button.
 Follow the [GitHub documentation][github fork docs] for forking and cloning.

-Once you've cloned the repository:
+Once you’ve cloned the repository:

 ```bash
 git clone https://github.com/sonarwhal/sonarwhal.git
 ```

-go into the project's directory:
+go into the project’s directory:

 ```bash
 cd sonarwhal